The reason I brine and smoke a turkey breast on Thanksgiving is that my kids hate turkey! Can you believe that?

 Why you should brine and smoke a turkey breast

-What’s nice is that if you have a smaller smoker like a Masterbuilt Electric Smoker or a smaller version of the Kamado Joe Grill, you don’t have to worry about about a turkey breast being too big to fit.
+What’s nice is that if you have a smaller smoker like a Masterbuilt Electric Smoker or a smaller version of the Kamado Joe Grill, you don’t have to worry about a smoked turkey breast being too big to fit.

 (I’ve had some large turkeys that barely fit in my smoker, and I was lucky just to be able to get the smoker door shut!)